Darin755/browser-linux/docs/parameters.md

 - async=\<*true*> [default false]
   - This loads the image as needed instead of all at once.
 It can make it faster in some cases but usually causes more problems than is solves.
 - autostart=\<*false*>
   - This option starts browser linux in a paused state.
-To start it, select *run* from the toolbox
+To start it, select *run* from the toolbox.
+If it is in a iframe you can sent the *play* message.
+See [embed.md](embed.md)